 A corequisite is defined as a course that can either be completed prior to (as detailed above) or be taken in the same semester as another course.
 The published degree curricula and flow charts illustrate the preference for any given corequisite situation.

 BIOLOGY

 BIO 201 General Biology I

-3 class hours, 2 laboratory hours, 4 credits.
 Cell types and structure.
 Hierarchical organizations of organisms.
 Systematics.
 Cell division.
 Genetics.
 Survey of animal and plant kingdoms.
-SUNY-GER: Natural Sciences.
-[Fall]

 BIO 202 General Biology II